istio/istio.io/content/en/docs/ops/diagnostic-tools/virtual-machines/index.md

 ---

 This page describes how to troubleshoot issues with Istio deployed to Virtual Machines.
-Before reading this, you should the steps in [Virtual Machine Installation](/docs/setup/install/virtual-machine/).
+Before reading this, you should take the steps in [Virtual Machine Installation](/docs/setup/install/virtual-machine/).

 Troubleshooting an Istio Virtual Machine installation is similar to troubleshooting issues with proxies running inside Kubernetes, but there are some key differences to be aware of.